 A polishing machine removes any lingering vitamin powder from the capsules, using soft brushes so as not to damage the exterior.
 This process leaves each shining and ready for inspection.
 The capsules are moved onto a special table that features rotating rods.
 As the vitamin capsules fall in between the rods, they rotate.
 This maneuvering allows the inspector to see every aspect of each capsule.
 If any capsule appears to have a crack, is the wrong length, or is otherwise unable to meet the standard quality protocols, it is removed.

 The vitamin mixture, after weighing and mixing, can be processed into tablets instead of capsules.
 This requires a machine specifically for tablet production.
 The tablet process, like capsules, begins in the hopper.
 The mixture flows through the hopper into molds fitted on a rotating table.
 The molds vary depending on the type of tablet being formed.
 The forms may be a basic round tablet, an elongated oval, or even shaped like tiny animals or characters when children's vitamins are being created.
-The vitamin supplement manufacturing has multiple molds, also called dies, that can be interchanged on the table depending on the batch being processed.
+The vitamin and supplement manufacturing has multiple molds, also called dies, that can be interchanged on the table depending on the batch being processed.

 How Products Are Made offers a detailed explanation, " The rotating table may be two to four feet (0.6-1.2m) in diameter, or even bigger...
 When the table rotates, the filled die moves into a punch press.
 When the upper and lower halves of the punch meet, 4-10 tons (3.6-9 metric tons) of pressure is exerted on the vitamin powder."
 Without that intense pressure, the vitamin tablet couldn't be formed or hold its desired shape.
-The tablets then move onto a vibrating belt to shake free any loose powder before entering the final coating process.
+The tablets then move onto a vibrating belt to shake free any loose powder before entering the final enteric coating process.

-A coating generally is needed for any vitamin supplement tablet.
+A coating generally is needed for any vitamin and supplement tablet.
 The coating simply makes it easier to swallow and, therefore, more consumer-friendly.
 Coatings also eliminate any unpleasant tastes the supplement powder may present during consumption.
 Some coatings are designed to keep the tablet from dissolving too quickly; instead, they provide a slow release that allows for better absorption of the vitamin.
-The coating will vary depending on the vitamin supplement and its function for the body.
+The coating will vary depending on the vitamin and supplement and its function for the body.
 Coatings are sprayed onto the tablets and then allowed to air-dry.